paralin/goscript/README.md

 browser after being checked and optimized by the TypeScript compiler.

 GoScript intends to compile a subset of the Go language to TypeScript in a non-spec-compliant way.
-It is intended for bringing over high-level logic from Go to TypeScript only, so not all programs will compile or run correctly:
+It is intended only for bringing over high-level logic from Go to TypeScript, so not all programs will work correctly:

 - Numbers (ints) use the "number" type in JavaScript is different than Go int32.
 - Pointer arithmetic (uintptr) and unsafe are not supported